mizu.js

 </select>

-1 Warning 1 Restriction 1 Note .event .name .value .throttle .debounce .keys
+2 Warnings 1 Restriction 1 Note .event .name .value .throttle .debounce .keys

-< input type="checkbox"> and <select multiple> elements will bind to an array of values.
+<input type="checkbox"> and <select multiple> elements will bind to an array of values.

-It is possible to use the shorthand syntax ::="model" rather than ::value="model".
+You can use the shorthand syntax ::="model" instead of ::value="model".

 Modifiers